Tremendous

 Get the blog before anyone else…subscribe!

-What do you think is causing these failed trades?
-Leave a comment at the bottom and let me know.
+What do you think of short sellers recent losses?
+Leave a comment at the bottom and let me know!

 More on markets: